-Figure 5.
-"Feature of features": 10 noise variables. n = 100, p = 80.
+Figure 5: "Feature of features": 10 noise variables. n=100, p=80.
 The response is a linear combination of the first 10 features.
-The SNR for y increases from left to right.
+Going from left to right, the SNR for $\mathbf{y}$ increases.
 The left figure shows the test MSE results, with the red dotted line indicating the median null test MSE.
 In the right figure, each point depicts the TPR and FPR of the fitted model for one of 30 simulation runs.
-Fwelnet performs only slightly worse than the lasso in terms of the test MSE, and has a similar TPR and FPR to those of the lasso.
+Fwelnet only performs slightly worse than the lasso in test MSE, and has similar TPR and FPR as the lasso.